gapotchenko/react-element-replace/README.md

 ---

 This project is an up-to-date reincarnation of https://github.com/mshafir/react-element-replace.
-The project supports contemporary React versions (16.0.0-18.x) and contains bug fixes.
+It supports contemporary React versions (16.0.0-18.x) and contains bug fixes.

 ---